This article content sensitive topics that could trigger past trauma or make you uncomfortable. i.e.: suicidal thoughts, depression, mental health

 I was 4500 kilometres away from home when I learned that the woman of my life, the one I spent one fourth of my young existence with, was leaving me.
 That was, the end of my world!
 Like if it wasn’t enough to lose the person you share your life with, some people I considered friends ran away from me: sad Fred is no fun, and obviously, when there is a separation, people feel the needs to “take a side”.
 Right before, I realized that the company I was working for, wasn’t the right one for me, so I decided to resign: I wasn’t able to deliver as I should take this in the equation with everything else.
 Of course, I had no savings and it’s at that exact moment that we had water damage in our building and that I had to pay out a couple of thousands for the renovation.
 During that period, I sank deeply and very quickly: someone calls depression knocked at my door.

 For months, I was going deeper in the rabbit hole.
-Everything was hard to achieve, and uninteresting: even taking my shower was a real exploit.
+Everything was hard to achieve, and uninteresting: even taking my shower was a real feat.
 I was staying home, doing nothing except eating shitty food, getting weight and watching Netflix.
 I’ve always considered myself a social beast, but even just seeing my best friend was painful and unpleasant.
 I didn’t want to talk to people at all.
 I didn’t want to see people.
 I didn’t need help even if I felt I was a failure.
 My life was a failure.
 During that period, my “happiest” moments were when I was at a bar, drinking: alcohol was making me numb, making me forget that I was swimming in the dark all day long.
 Obviously, that tasty nectar called beer wasn’t helping me at all: it was taking me deeper than I was and as any stupid human, I was trying to get back my love, in the most ineffective way ever, to stay polite with myself.
 On top of that, even with good will, everyone was giving me shitty advice (side note: in that situation, the only thing you should do is being there for the other – you don’t know what the person is going thru and please, don’t give advice, just be there).
 That piece of shit that I was seeing in the mirror couldn’t have been me: I was strong.
 I’ve always done everything in my life to be happy: why I was not able to make the necessary changes to get back on my feet?
 Something was pulling me to the bottom and was putting weight on my shoulder.
 I wasn’t happy anymore, my life wasn’t valuable anymore.
 Maybe the solution was to kill myself?

 Seriously, why live in a world where the woman I wanted to spend the rest of my life, the woman who wanted to spend the rest of her life with my own person, was running away from me?
 Why live in a world where people were spitting on me, not literally, in the lovely world that is social media?
 Why live in a world where the job I thought I was born for was maybe not made for me?
 You know that thing call the impostor syndrome?
 I wasn’t happy and I wasn’t seeing the light at the end of the tunnel.
 I had no more strength left.
 I didn’t have a proper night of sleep for weeks and no healthy meal since, forever.
 I don’t even talk about exercise… I was practically dead already, so one night, I drank like never before, and had the marvellous idea to nearly harass my former fiancé: I wanted her back.
 She closed her phone, it was the end: I decided it was the end.
 I was an asshole.
 I had enough.
 I wasn’t able to take more of that shit that is life.
 Fortunately, I blacked out, being truly intoxicated, before doing anything irreparable… until the cops knocked at my door.
 They were there to check if I was still alive.
 Two cops, at my door, wanted to see if I was alive.
 Can you imagine?
 I’m pretty sure you can’t.
 I was shaking and nearly crying: they were ready to smash my door if I wasn’t answering them in the second after I did.
 I reached a point where people who still cared about me were worried enough to call the police.
 Can you imagine again?
 Worrying the people you love so much that they need to take drastic actions like this?
 I was terrified.
 I. Was.
 Terrified.
 Not about the cops, but about me… I was at a breaking point!
 Fuck…